s-varun22/s-varun22/README.md

 - 🌍 Based in **Stuttgart, Germany**
 - 🛠️ Currently open for new opportunities
-- 💡 Passionate about designing maintainable systems, mentoring teams, and delivering business value through robust code
+- 💡 Passionate about designing maintainable systems, mentoring, and delivering business value through robust code
 - ☁️ Skilled in cloud platforms like **Microsoft Azure** and CI/CD automation

 ---